calliope-project/calliope/docs/advanced/scripts.md

 In all cases, results are saved into the same directory as the script, with filenames of the form `out_{run_number}_{scenario_name}.nc`, where `{run_number}` is the run number and `{scenario_name}` is the name of the scenario (or the string defining the overrides applied).
 On a cluster, log files are saved to files with names starting with `log_` in the same directory.

+## Generate scenarios

-Finally, the [`calliope generate_scenarios`][calliope-generate_scenarios] tool can be used to quickly generate a file with scenarios definition for inclusion in a model, if a large enough number of overrides exist to make it tedious to manually combine them into scenarios.
+The [`calliope generate_scenarios`][calliope-generate_scenarios] tool can be used to quickly generate a file with scenarios definition for inclusion in a model, if a large enough number of overrides exist to make it tedious to manually combine them into scenarios.
 Assuming that in `model.yaml` a range of overrides exist that specify a subset of time for the years 2000 through 2010, called "y2000" through "y2010", and a set of cost-related overrides called "cost_low", "cost_medium" and "cost_high", the following command would generate scenarios with combinations of all years and cost overrides, calling them "run_1", "run_2", and so on, and saving them to scenarios.yaml:

 ```shell